francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 In this illustration, the sender sends three QUIC packets through the network channel.
-Packets 1 and 2 carry one source symbol each and the packet 3 carries one repair symbol protecting the two source symbols.
+Packets 1 and 2 carry one source symbol each and packet 3 carries one repair symbol protecting the two source symbols.
 Packet 2 is lost due to network imperfection preventing SOURCE_SYMBOL(2) from being received through the network channel.
 The FEC decoder reconstructs SOURCE_SYMBOL(2) by combining SOURCE_SYMBOL(1) and REPAIR_SYMBOL.
 SOURCE_SYMBOL(2) is thus received through the coding channel.
 Note that SOURCE_SYMBOL(2) is not received as a packet since QUIC packets are only exchanged through the network channel.
-On the other hand, source symbols can be received from both the network (inside QUIC packets) and coding channels.
+On the other hand, source symbols are carried by QUIC packets through the network channel and sent directly to the decoder through the coding channel..

 # FEC and the loss recovery mechanism

-The FEC mechanism described in this document is additional to the classical QUIC loss recovery mechanism {{QUIC-RECOVERY}} and does not replace it by any means.
+The FEC mechanism described in this document is an enhancement of the classical QUIC loss recovery mechanism {{QUIC-RECOVERY}}.
+It does not replace it by any means.
 A QUIC endpoint MAY ignore every received repair symbol and MAY not perform any symbol recovery at all.
 The FEC mechanism is only intended to allow a receiver recovering faster from